mtnorg/personalcfa/README.md

 When developing a Node.js command-line interface (CLI) tool, having a well-organized folder structure can contribute to the maintainability and clarity of your project.
-Below is a suggested folder structure for a Node.js CLI tool, new one
+Below is a suggested folder structure for a Node.js CLI tool!

 ```
 cli/